19 Best Things to Do in Doolin, Ireland (2025)

 Distance from Doolin: 2 km (1.2 miles)

-From colourful corner of Fisher street, a 20 minute walk (or 5 minute drive) will bring you to the Doolin Pier where you can get views of the Atlantic ocean, and hop aboard a ferry.
+Head to the Doolin Pier where you can get views of the Atlantic Ocean, the Cliffs of Moher (from a distance) and hop aboard a ferry if you want!

-The Doolin Ferry Company leaves from the Doolin Pier to take groups to the Aran Islands, and on tours of the Cliffs of Moher.
+The Doolin Ferry Company leaves from the Doolin Pier to take groups:

 Check out all the Doolin Ferry Tour options on their website here.